arstercz/portproxy/README.md

 # portproxy

-A TCP port proxy utility inspired by qtunnel(https://github.com/getqujing/qtunnel)
+A TCP port proxy utility inspired by qtunnel(https://github.com/getqujing/qtunnel).

+**note:** `portproxy` does not suport ssl mode(mysql 5.7/8.0 client), only used in test environments.

 ## How to Install